-School is stressful to begin with, so throw the word ‘nursing’ in front of that, and you have a prescription for a meltdown.
-In a profession where helping others is the goal, we sometimes forget to look out for number one.
+School is stressful to begin with, but throw the word ‘nursing’ in front of that, and you have a prescription for a meltdown.
+In a profession where helping others is the goal, it’s easy to sometimes forget to look out for your own wellbeing.
 Whether you’re just starting out in the nursing field or you’re advancing your degree, it’s essential to stay on top of your health and be proactive when managing stress.
 Not sure where to start?
 We’ve got you covered with 5 tricks for nursing school stress relief.

 2. Learn to say “no”

 You already have enough on your plate, so don’t bite off more than you can chew.
 Your time is precious, so use it wisely and saying “no” to plans that interfere with studying or simply stress you out.
 It can get overwhelming trying to manage school life while finding time for a social life.
 But remember that you are your first priority, and you have to look out for your own wellbeing!
-Even if there is a party that everyone is going to when you need to study for an exam, take a word of advice from a wise one: “There will always be another party.”
+Even if there is a party that everyone is going to.
+When you need to study for an exam, take a word of advice from a wise one: “There will always be another party.”
 Being a student is hard and time consuming!
 Carve out some “me time” every once and awhile and allow yourself to have some nursing school stress relief.

 3. Manage your time